Additionally, there are key differences in which services are covered and how cost sharing is implemented.

 If you already have Medicaid:

-If you have Medicaid, you should still sign up for Part A and Part B. Medicare will pay first, and Medicaid will pay second.
+If you have Medicaid, you should still sign up for Medicare Part A and Medicare Part B. Medicare will pay first, and Medicaid will pay second.
 Medicaid may be able to help pay your Medicare out-of-pocket costs (like premiums, deductibles, coinsurances, and copayments).
-Some Insurers offer Part C “Special Needs Program (SNP)” or “Dual Special Needs Program (D-SNP)” health plans for dual eligible individuals that operate like other Medicare Advantage Plans where Medicaid can help you with your costs and monthly premium.
+Some Insurers offer Medicare Advantage plans called “Special Needs plan (SNP)” or “Dual Special Needs plan (D-SNP)” health plans for dual eligible individuals that operate like other Medicare Advantage plans where Medicaid can help you with your costs and monthly premium.
 These plans usually offer additional benefits that neither Medicare nor Medicaid offer, but are not available in all areas of the U.S. Dual eligible individuals are also automatically enrolled in the Extra Help program to help with their prescription drug costs.
 Medicare beneficiaries who are also eligible for Medicaid generally don’t purchase Medigap insurance since Medicaid will cover the cost of their healthcare expenses and thus “filling the gap.”
 In fact, it is illegal for anyone to sell you a Medigap policy if they already know you have Medicaid (except in very specific situations).